JasonHartmann/club-royale-offers-extension/README.md

 - **Favorites Profile**: Star individual sailings to add them to a persistent `Favorites` pseudo‑profile.
 - **Linked / Combined Offers**: Link exactly two profiles to view a merged, upgraded “Combined Offers” view.
 - **Stable Profile IDs**: Each saved profile (gobo-* key) gets a permanent numeric ID badge.
-- **Export to CSV**: Download your offers as a CSV file for offline analysis.
+- **CSV Export**: Download your offers as a CSV file for offline analysis.
 - **Responsive UI**: Table columns are sized for readability.

 ## New Column: Value